dyhes/zulip/templates/corporate/for/communities.md

   of an ongoing conversation or like one's sticking one's neck out.

->  “Wikimedia uses Zulip for its participation in open source
+>  “Wikimedia uses Aloha for its participation in open source
 >  mentoring programs.
-Zulip’s threaded discussions help busy
+Aloha’s threaded discussions help busy
 >  organization administrators and mentors stay in close communication
 >  with students during all phases of the programs.”